How to lead through uncertainty: 5 proven strategies

 Your team looks to you for clarity when uncertainty strikes.
 Be transparent about the situation, even if you don't have all the answers.

 Leaders who withhold information or sugarcoat the truth create confusion and anxiety.
-Instead, be open about challenges and the steps the organization is taking to remedy them.
+Be open about challenges and the steps the organization is taking to address them.

 2. Focus on next steps